 If you’re an avid gamer with writing skills, you may have thought about combining your passions as part of a freelance career.
 After all, who wouldn’t want to get paid for writing about something they enjoy?
 As the gaming industry grows, large and small publications are looking for skilled writers with an understanding of gaming to contribute to their sites.

 You could write on all sorts of topics, including RPGs, battle royale-style games, and casino games.
 If you’re really good, you may be able to freelance full-time and say goodbye to your day job.
-Keep reading for tips on writing about video games.
+Keep reading for 4 Tips for Writing About Video Games.

 Find Your Niche

 Before you embark on your freelance writing career in gaming, it’s a good idea to think about the video game genres you’re most knowledgeable about.
 While there are opportunities to write generalist articles, many publications will want you to get into the nitty gritty when talking about the top titles on the market.

 As a freelance writer, you may think you’re on your own, and there’s nobody for you to bounce ideas off of.
 However, that couldn’t be further from the truth.
 As with all professions, most people do their best work when collaborating with others.

 From Reddit to Twitter, you can connect with other gamers and writers to get an idea of what works and what doesn’t when writing about gaming.
 Once you’ve decided on your niche, you’re ready to start pitching to publications.

 It doesn’t matter how strong your writing skills are, if you don’t have an online profile to share with target publications, you’re going to have a hard time breaking into freelance game writing.
 You may get lucky and find some jobs that accept college essays as a writing sample, but that’s unlikely to work for the top gaming publications.